Use our guide to figure out the cost of home insurance and work out how much you need

 Contents insurance isn’t compulsory but is a good idea if you wouldn’t be able to afford to replace your possessions if they were stolen or destroyed in a fire.

 To calculate the value of your contents go from room to room and make a list of what you own and how much it’s worth.
+Alternatively just get a quote below to see how much house insurance would cost.

-Don’t forget things like clothes, jewelry and furniture as well as items you regularly carry with you such as mobile phones and mp3 players.
+Don’t forget things like clothes, jewellery and furniture as well as items you regularly carry with you such as mobile phones and mp3 players.
 Also think about music and other files stored on your computer – you can insure these too.

 Include items that were presents as well as kitchen equipment, curtains, and equipment stored in a shed or garage.
 Some home insurers will insist that items over a certain value – typically £1,500 – are listed separately.